Anne Frank: In the Netherlands

 The Franks were among 300,000 Jews who fled Germany between 1933 and 1939.
 After moving to Amsterdam, Anne and Margot were enrolled in school.
 Margot went to public school where, despite initial problems with the Dutch language, she became a star pupil.
 Anne joined the 6th Montessori School in 1934 and soon felt at home there, meeting children of her own age, like Hanneli Goslar, who would later become one of her best friends.
 Twenty-three years later, the school was posthumously renamed after her as the Anne Frank School in 1957.

 In 1938, Otto Frank started a second company, Pectacon, a wholesaler of herbs, pickling salts and mixed spices, used in the production of sausages.
 Hermann van Pels was employed by Pectacon as an advisor about spices.
 A Jewish butcher, he had fled Osnabrück with his family.
 In 1939, Edith Frank's mother Rosa came to live with the Franks and remained with them until her death in January 1942.
 In May 1940, Germany invaded the Netherlands, and the occupation government began to persecute Jews by the implementation of restrictive and discriminatory laws.
 Mandatory registration and segregation soon followed.
-Otto Frank tried to arrange for the family to emigrate to the United States—the only destination that seemed to him to be viable—but his visa application was never processed because the US consulate in Rotterdam was destroyed by German bombing on 14 May 1940, resulting in the loss of all the paperwork there.
+Otto Frank tried to arrange for the family to emigrate to the United States, the only destination that seemed to him to be viable, but his visa application was never processed because the US consulate in Rotterdam was destroyed by German bombing on 14 May 1940, resulting in the loss of all the paperwork there.

-On 22 July 1941, Frank was videoed watching her neighbours' marriage from her balcony apartment above the road.
-Aged 13 at the time, it is the only known video footage of Frank taken during her lifetime.
+On 22 July 1941, Frank was filmed watching her neighbours' marriage ceremony from her balcony apartment above the road.
+Aged 12 at the time, it is the only known footage of Frank taken during her lifetime.
 After the summer holidays in 1941, Anne learned that she would no longer be allowed to go to the Montessori School, as Jewish children had to attend Jewish schools.
 From then on, Anne, like her sister Margot, went to the Jewish Lyceum (Joods Lyceum), an exclusive Jewish secondary school in Amsterdam that opened in September that same year.